This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 The major cases are:

-Add no VAT if you are invoicing for any services from a member state of the European Union except Estonia (where Edgeryders OÜ is registered).
+Add no VAT if you are invoicing for any services from a company registered in a member state of the European Union except Estonia (where Edgeryders OÜ is registered).
 Edgeryders will apply the reverse charge procedure for this case (see below).
-This applies independently of what type of service is considered (electronic, digitally supplied, or not) and where the service is provided (in the country of the service provider, of the customer, or another country).
+This applies independently of the type of service you invoice for (electronic, digitally supplied, or not) and independently of where you provided the service (in the country of the service provider, of the customer, or another country) and also independently of your own VAT status (VAT liable with EU VAT ID, VAT liable without EU VAT ID, or VAT exempt).
 Source:

 The place of taxation is determined by where the services are supplied. […] The supply of services between businesses (B2B services) is in principle taxed at the customer’s place of establishment. (source)